Unified Platforms: The Real Moat is Built Before You Build AI

 This is why so many AI initiatives disappoint.
 They’re layered onto fragmented data, shallow workflow ownership, and brittle logic.

-AI doesn’t fix those problems.
-It exposes them.
+AI usually doesn’t fix those problems.
+It surfaces them faster.

 That’s also why M&A works when it reinforces a system and fails when it adds tools.
 And why timing matters.
 Early system decisions are path-dependent.
 Some advantages can’t be bought later, no matter how much capital you deploy.